ojonatan/udacity.com-nd004-p1-portfolio-website/README.md

 * Less watcher is painfully slow on my Laptop.
 20 seconds from changing .less files until live reload kicks in.

-* Slick slider loading behaviour still not optimal.
-Invisible elements acquire the space vertically before being sucked into place by the initialized slick slider.

 ## Installation

 ```